Christian-Vasilev/laravel-database-exports/README.md

 3. Set port and database in `.env` file.
 4. Run `composer install` in the root directory of the project
 5. Run the following command to generate application key `php artisan key:generate`
+6. Run the following command to migrate the database structure `php artisan migrate`
-6. Run the following command to seed the data `php artisan db:seed`
+7. Run the following command to seed the data `php artisan db:seed`
-7. Run the following command to start your project `php artisan serve`
+8. Run the following command to start your project `php artisan serve`
-8. Go to `http://localhost/`, register and use the export.
+9. Go to `http://localhost/`, register and use the export.
-9. To run tests use `php artisan test`
+10. To run tests use `php artisan test`

 ## Useful queries to ensure that data is right and exports works